tschutter/recipes/r/fire_roasted_sweet_corn_salsa.md

 Roast corn in husk over the grill, 10-15 minutes.
 Let cool.
 When cooled, cut corn from the cob and combine with remaining ingredients.
-Cover and refigerate 2 hours to blend flavors.
+Cover and refrigerate 2 hours to blend flavors.
 Can be served cold or warm.

 - source: Daily Camera - Cadillac Ranch